pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup-offline.md

 The `local_install.sh` script automatically executes the `tiup mirror set tidb-dm-${version}-linux-amd64` command to set the current mirror address to `tidb-dm-${version}-linux-amd64`.

-To switch the mirror to another directory, you can manually execute the `tiup mirror set <mirror-dir>` command.
+To switch the mirror to another directory, manually execute the `tiup mirror set <mirror-dir>` command.
 If you want to switch back to the official mirror, execute `tiup mirror set https://tiup-mirrors.pingcap.com`.

 ## Step 3: Edit the initialization configuration file

-You need to edit the cluster initialization configuration file according to different cluster typologies.
+You need to edit the cluster initialization configuration file according to different cluster topologies.

 For the full configuration template, refer to the [TiUP configuration parameter template](https://github.com/pingcap/tiup/blob/master/examples/topology.example.yaml).
 Create a configuration file `topology.yaml`.
-If you need to edit the configuration files in other combined scenarios, adjust them according to multiple templates.
+In other combined scenarios, edit the configuration file as needed according to the templates.

 The configuration of a minimal deployment (3 dm-master, 3 dm-worker and 1 monitoring component) is as follows: